utlibraries/research-data-discovery/README.md

 3. ***date*_*resource type*_datacite-output-for-metadata-assessment.csv**: A nearly identical file to ***date*_datacite-output-for-metadata-assessment.csv**; currently, the information unique to this file is a column that converts mimeTypes to standardized, 'friendly' file formats, columns for whether a dataset contains any code format and whether it contains only code formats, and columns where the calculated number of descriptive and non-descriptive words in the dataset title are recorded. *Note: as of 2025/11/23, this file is now essentially fully redundant with the fourth file and maybe deprecated in the future.*

 4. ***date*_*resource type*_full-concatenated-dataframe.csv**: This file is the final output of the main workflow.
 It has applied all filtering and de-duplication steps, trimmed the listed variables to a select few for readability, and has added some categorical variables (e.g., whether a repository is part of GREI).

+5. ***date*_*resource type*_unique-affiliated-researchers.csv**: This file returns a dataframe of unique researchers that were listed as being affiliated with the focal institution (across any of the queried metadata fields, so this will include the institution and likely some subsidiary units being listed as a researcher itself).
+The current script is set to combine entries using *[RapidFuzz](https://github.com/rapidfuzz/RapidFuzz)* (a fuzzy matching module) to circumvent minor variation in name construction, but it is intrinsically imperfect because of commonality of some names and will fail to identify some instances of multiple entries for one person.
+Requiring an exact match to combine author entries can be easily done, however, and the output will show which names were combined in the fuzzy matching.

 If you run the cross-validation process, the script will return a list of datasets from a specific repository that were retrieved from DataCite but not from that repository's API and vice versa (e.g., ***date*_DataCite-into-Dryad_joint-unmatched-dataframe.csv**).
 It will also combine all of the affiliated datasets that were only retrieved from the repository-specific API into one file (***date*_datacite-additional-cross-validation.csv**).